Filing a Life Insurance Claim

 Contestability Period Issues

-The contestability period, typically the first two years after policy issuance, allows insurers to investigate and contest claims.
+The contestability period (typically the first two years after policy issuance) allows insurers to investigate and contest claims.
 During this window, insurers can scrutinize applications for fraud, omissions, or inaccuracies regardless of the cause of death.
 This is standard across virtually all policies and represents a top trigger for claim denials.

 Policy Lapse and Premium Issues

 Coverage ends if premium payments are missed, even after the grace period expires (typically 30 days).
 Policies must be active at the time of death for benefits to be paid.
 If a policy lapses due to non-payment and the insured dies afterward, the claim will be denied.
+In fact, roughly 99% of term life policies never pay a claim, largely because policyholders either let the coverage lapse or outlive the term.

-Suicide Clause
+Suicide Clause and Excluded Activities

 Most life insurance policies exclude coverage for suicide within the first two years of the policy.
-This clause, tied to the contestability period, prevents individuals from purchasing insurance with the intent to die by suicide shortly afterward.
 Deaths by suicide after the two-year period typically result in full benefit payment.
+Policies often also exclude deaths resulting from illegal activities, drug or alcohol intoxication, war, or specifically excluded high-risk hobbies like skydiving or BASE jumping unless additional riders are purchased.

 Documentation and Beneficiary Problems